 While you are under no legal obligation as a small business to provide health insurance, there are a number of reasons why you should consider it.

-Providing health insurance will help you attract talent, as people prioritize benefits packages when searching for jobs.
+Providing health insurance will help you attract talent, as people prioritize benefits packages when searching for .
 As a small business, you might not be able to offer the same compensation as large enterprises, but you can make up for that by offering attractive benefits, such as health insurance.
 In fact, two-thirds of businesses provide health insurance as a way to attract and retain workers.

 A Guide to Small Business Health Insurance Requirements